 Credit goes to the Rural Crime Team for undertaking this.
 It would be amazing if other police forces around the UK followed the good example by Gloucestershire police and implemented a simpler way to report wildlife crime.

 Please also report anything suspicious into our Animal Crimewatch team.
 Our supporter- funded Animal Crimewatch is a function available to report cruelty to animals inflicted by ‘sport’.
-You can see some of the successes our Crimewatch team have had here.

 The League is committed to working in partnership with other charities and groups to make a better world for animals.
 You may have seen our recent success working with other charities to bring about the Animal Welfare (Sentencing) Act and recently we have united with 50 other charities asking the Government to take advantage of a once-in-a-generation opportunity to protect animals.